tasmota/docs/Shutter-and-Steppers.md

 The `STP` signal is assigned as a `PWM<x>` component where `<x>` matches the number of the shutter (e.g., `PWM1` for `Shutter1`).
 The shutter feature adjusts the PWM frequency to operate the motor for proper shutter operation.
 The stepper motor frequency setting is a global setting all PWM components on the device.
 This means that all shutters on the device will operate at the same speed.
 Therefore no PWM devices other than shutters can be connected to the same Tasmota device.

 The frequency of the PWM can be changed from 1000Hz to any value up to 10,000Hz.
 The command `ShutterFrequency` globally changes this.
 Be aware that most 12V operated motors cannot work faster than 2,000Hz.
-5,000Hz is possible by increasing the supplied voltage to 24V.
+5,000Hz.10,000Hz is possible by increasing the supplied voltage to 24V and use `ShutterMotorDelay` to allow a slow speed up/speed down.
 The maximum voltage of the A4988 is 36V.

 Finally a GPIO **must** be assigned as `Counter1`.
 This counter is used to keep track of the steps and send the stepper to the correct position.
 The `Counter1` GPIO must be connected to the `PWM1` GPIO.
 Otherwise the stepper and your shutter will run continually or freeze up randomly.